 Upon entering the showroom everyone is given a set of drumsticks and other item that they'll use during the show.
 A video introduction explains everything once the show starts.
 Each item has a colored dot on it that represents your team leader and when you are supposed to bang your instrument.
 As the band performs, rock videos of songs are played on a huge screen hanging over the stage.
 When you see your colored dot, you hit your instrument.
 Anyone familiar with Rock Band or Guitar Hero will have no problem playing along, but even if you don't know those games the basic drum beats are easy to follow.

 The group was introduced to households across the country as contestants on the fourth season of the NBC hit show "America's Got Talent."
 Recycled Percussion placed 3rd and was the first non-singing act in the show's history to place in the top three.
 After the show the group went on to be featured on the cover of "USA Today" and has performed as special guests on various television shows including the "Today Show," "Carson Daily," "Talk Soup" and before a live international audience of more than 80,000 people at "China's Got Talent."
 After making their music heard around the world it's no surprise that the group landed a gig in Vegas.
-After performing for two years at various locations on the Las Vegas Strip, the group has become the resident show at The Quad Hotel & Casino.
+After performing for two years at various locations on the Las Vegas Strip, the group became the resident show at The LINQ Hotel & Casino and is now performing at Planet Hollywood.

 Enhanced with innovative lighting and a ground-shaking sound system, Recycled Percussion perform on an elevated platform and on a number of different props like ladders and even an old van.
 One of the acts does not use any drums.
 Instead performers create music to an electrified version of the Beatles song "Eleanor Rigby" by putting a metal grinder to one of four large, round metal bins hung from a contraption lowered over the stage.
 Sparks fly in the air as the performers grind away in rhythm to the well-known song.